Year 5 Levy Report Measure 20-235

 Our Levy Promise

 Eugene Public Library meets the ever-changing needs of Eugeneans.
-And we think trust and libraries go hand in hand.
+We think trust and libraries go hand in hand.
 During a deep five-year study completed in 2016, the Pew Research Center found trust in libraries remained high because of their proven ability to curate and share reliable knowledge.

 Our Levy Promise

 Our levy promise is to ensure accountability and transparency.
-In the measure, we promised to separate levy fund budgeting and accounting per state law, to prepare an annual staff summary of spending and performance measures, an annual review by the citizen Library Advisory Board and to give an annual City Council.
+In the measure, we promised to separate levy fund budgeting and accounting per state law, to prepare an annual staff summary of spending and performance measures, an annual review by the citizen Library Advisory Board and an annual City Manager’s report to City Council.

 Before the levy was passed, EPL’s level of service was supported by $10.6 million per year from the City of Eugene’s general fund, plus donated funds.

 This report shows one side of the levy story.
-One of promises made and promises kept.
-The greater picture, though, shows how increased access, programs and materials contribute to a more informed and engaged community, and this is evident in countless stories from the public.
+The greater picture, though, shows how access to programs, materials and resources contribute to a more informed and engaged community.
+This is evident in countless stories from the public.

 Specific plans are built into the levy to ensure accountability and transparency, including: separate levy fund budget and accounting (as per state law); annual staff summary of spending and performance measures; annual review by the citizen Library Advisory Board; and an annual City Manager’s report to City Council.